 “My concern is that we send a signal to investors of perhaps, less confidence in the industry,” Vilsack said.
 “We need to see whether the market is responding” by rationing demand for biofuels in the face of high prices, he said.

 Companies including Poet LLC and Archer Daniels Midland Co.
-(ADM) produced 819,000 barrels (34.3 million gallons) of ethanol a day in the week ended Aug.
+(ADM:US) produced 819,000 barrels (34.3 million gallons) of ethanol a day in the week ended Aug.
 10, down 15 percent from a record in December.
 Stockpiles sank 1.1 percent to 18.4 million barrels, the lowest since Dec.
 30, Energy Department data show.

 At least 25 U.S. senators and 156 House members have signed letters asking Lisa Jackson, administrator of the Environmental Protection Agency, to suspend or lower mandates on how much ethanol the country must use this year and next.